 The Danish and Swedish DSO's are continuously collecting DMS/RES data.
-30 minutes past every hour during the gas day (first time D 07:30 and last time D+1 06:30) the DSO's will send DMS/RES portfolio data to the BAM.
-To prepare this the DSO's will calculate the portfolios for each shipper from collected DMS/RES data and estimates for non-collected DMS data.
+20 minutes past every hour during the gas day (first time D 07:20 and last time D+1 06:20) the DSO's will send DMS/RES portfolio data to the BAM.
+To prepare this the DSO's will calculate the portfolios for each shipper from collected DMS/RES data and estimates for non-collected DMS/RES data.

-nDMS portfolios in Denmark is calculated either by the Danish TSO or DSO and then forwarded to the BAM, as a residual of the total market minus the DMS offtake.
+nDMS portfolios in Denmark is calculated by the Danish TSO and then forwarded to the BAM.
 For the Swedish system nDMS portfolios is forwarded by Swedegas to the BAM.
-The nDMS offtake is distributed to the individual shippers every hour via the IASB, and are based on the most recent market shares, updated every day.